 In 2007 another Byzantine-era synagogue was uncovered beneath the cliffs, at Wadi Hammam.
 Its mosaic floor, depicting Samson and the tower of Babylon, is on display at the Israel Museum in Jerusalem.

-Visiting Mount Arbel
+Touring Mount Arbel

 Today, the Mount Arbel is a national park and a nature reserve.
 The site is open every day of the week and charges an admission fee.
 Marked trails enable a leisure hike along the edge of the cliffs, with some stops at magical viewpoint of northern Israel.
 There is also a marked trail down to the cliffs, and through Daher el-Omar’s fortifications.
 This trail is also part of “Israel National Trail” and “Jesus Trail”.
 Arbel’s ancient synagogue is outside the national park, behind the modern village of Arbel.